haaris272k/wallomator/USAGE.md

 ### Method 4: Convert to Executable

 1. **Convert to Executable**:
-   - You can convert the Python script into an executable (.exe) file using tools like PyInstaller or cx_Freeze.
+   - You can convert the Python script into an executable (.exe) file using tools like PyInstaller, cx_Freeze or any other such tool.
    - Once converted, you can run the executable directly without relying on Python.

 **Note: Please ensure that you update the file paths within the script to match your system's configuration.**